rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 This tutorial provides manual instructions and automation scripts to setup and run apps under Raspbian on a Raspberry Pi 3 B.

-Several operating systems can be installed on a Raspberry Pi
+Several operating systems can be installed on a Raspberry Pi:
-* Raspbian, a derivative of Debian Linux (described on this page)
 * AndroidThings from Google (another page)
+* Raspbian, a derivative of Debian Linux (described on this page):
 <br /><br />

-This is about using Raspian:
+To install the Raspian operating system on a Raspberry Pi 3 board:

 1. <a href="#Download">Download disk image</a>
 0. <a href="#CalcHash">Calculage and compare SHA hash for download integrity</a>